 - calcium supplements

 You don’t need to take them all out at once.
 Work through the list mindfully and see what you can replace so that your life can go on pleasantly.
-Coffee, for example ( this goes for decaf as well) can be replaced with Dandelion root coffee or an Adrenal formula (Strest by St. Francis is a miracle in a bottle – though as it is an adaptogen you will need to use it consecutively to see results).
+Coffee, for example (this goes for decaf as well) can be replaced with dandelion root coffee or an adrenal formula (Strest by St. Francis is an adaptogen you will need to use it consecutively to see results – make sure to speak with your doctor before taking it if you are on medication incase there as interactions to the herbs).

 Why do we get low stomach acid?